Certified pre-owned vehicles can be a great value, but the warranties vary.

 How Does The Certified Pre-Owned Inspection Work?

 The inspection usually begins by verifying a vehicle’s mileage and getting a vehicle history report from CARFAX or AutoCheck.
 This report will show service history and will also flag reported accidents and indicate severity of damage that was repaired.
-Certified pre-owned programs reject cars that have had anything beyond very minor damage.
+Certified used vehicle programs reject cars that have had anything beyond very minor damage.